zawzaww/zawzaww.github.io/_drafts/storage-provisioning-k8s.md

 Sun Jan 19 05:51:18 UTC 2025 [local-storage-example] Hello from Local Persistent Volume.
 ```

 ## Setting up NFS Provisioner

+NFS (Network File System) is a distributed file system protocol that allows you to store and mount data on the remote server, also known as the NFS server.
+That means a client user can access data over a network and server-client way to manage data storage.

+In Kubernetes, we will use [NFS Subdir External Provisioner](https://github.com/kubernetes-sigs/nfs-subdir-external-provisioner) for provisioning persistent volumes on the NFS server.
+Basically, *NFS subdir external provisioner*, is a dynamic provisioner that uses the already configured NFS server to provision and create Kubernetes persistent volumes automatically on its NFS server using the PVC (PersistentVolumeClaim) and storage class.

+Documentation at available at [https://github.com/kubernetes-sigs/nfs-subdir-external-provisioner/blob/master/README.md](https://github.com/kubernetes-sigs/nfs-subdir-external-provisioner/blob/master/README.md)

+Before you deploy the NFS provisioner on Kubernetes, make sure you install both the NFS server and client tool.

 ### Setup NFS Server

-Install NFS server package.
+Install the NFS server package.
 It depends on your Linux distribution.
-We will install it on Ubuntu Linux.
+In this article, we will install it on Ubuntu Linux.

 ```sh
 sudo apt update
 sudo apt install -y nfs-server
 ```

-Configure NFS server `/etc/exports` configuration to access control list for filesystems which may be exported to NFS clients.
+Configure the NFS server `/etc/exports` configuration for access control list for filesystems that may be exported to NFS clients.

-Note that IP addr or hostname is your NFS clients IP addresses.
+ > NOTE: IPv4 address or hostname is your NFS clients IP addresses.

 Format,